NAL-i5K/tripal_eutils/docs/installation.rst

 To get the most out of this module, we suggest setting up an NCBI API key for your site.

 NCBI limits requests to a maximum of three/second.
 If you use this module to import linked records, you may exceed that, and might benefit from adding an API key.
 `This NCBI blog post <https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/>`_ details the reasoning behind their policy, and provides instructions for getting a key.

 Permissions
 ~~~~~~~~~~~~

 This module only defines one permission: ``access tripal_eutils admin``.
-This permission will allow users to use the admin form to directly insert Chado records into the database given NCBI accessions.
-Because this form adds data to your db, we suggest reserving it for administrators.
+This permission will allow users to use the admin form to directly insert
+Chado records into the database given NCBI accessions.
+Because this form adds data to your database, we suggest reserving this
+permission for administrators.

 Updating